learntheropes/btcpay-booking/content/en/profile.md

 image: learntheropes.png
 # List of images to show on the page
 # Save the files in the ./public foder and list the files name here
 # I don't have a gallery in this case.
+But you have a commented out example.
-# Check the paraguay-residency file for an example
+# Check the paraguay-residency file for a working example
 gallery:
+#  - picture1.jpg
+#  - picture2.jpg
 # Your twitter handle.
 twitter: learntheropes_
 # Your Nostr pubkey or NIP-05
 nostr: giovanni@learntheropes.xyz
+# Telegram username or channel
+telegram: giovanni_learntheropes_xyz
 # Instagram username.
 instagram: null
 # Facebook username.